manikantaganesh13/Bug-tracking-system/README.md

 3. Start the React frontend application
 4. Open `http://localhost:3000` in your browser
 5. Login with your credentials or create a new user

-## Screenshots

-The application includes:
-- Login page with secure authentication
-- Dashboard with real-time statistics and charts
-- Bug management with search and filtering
-- Project management interface
-- User management (Admin only)
-- Detailed bug view with comments

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.